 The ketogenic diet is genuine and authentic.
 It works very well in numerous individuals.
 The catch is that it’s extremely demanding and difficult to follow.

-In fact, it is so difficult to follow that most doctors recommend it just for individuals who haven’t had the capacity to control their seizures
+In fact, it is so difficult to follow that most doctors recommend it just for individuals who haven’t had the capacity to control their seizures with medicines.

 The ketogenic diet is a high-fat diet that requires children to eat four times as many fat calories from protein or carbohydrates.
 To be honest, it’s a strict diet to follow.